 Today, you can visit Antwerp’s Diamond District, also known as the Diamond Quarter or the Square Mile, which is near the city’s Central Station.

-To ensure you’re buying authentic Antwerp diamonds, you should lookout for jewellers that have been given the quality label: Antwerp’s Most Brilliant.
+To ensure you’re buying authentic Antwerp diamonds, you should look for jewellers that have been given the quality label: Antwerp’s Most Brilliant.

 What souvenirs from Belgium are you most excited to buy?
 Personally, we’ve got our hearts set on a beautiful crystal vase from Val Saint-Lambert but we can’t quite stretch the pennies that far… yet.